 Most people choose a putter on feel and results alone.
 This is not a bad thing.
 However, going for a putter fitting can be a good idea to ensure you are playing with the club that suits you best.

 We know how difficult it can be to choose the correct golf equipment for your game.
-That decision becomes even more difficult when you find out that there are more putters to choose from than any other club on the market.
+That decision becomes even more challenging when you consider one important fact:

-One of the best things you can do is narrow it down to blade or mallet before you intensify your search.
+So one of the best things you can do is narrow it down to blade or mallet before you intensify your search.

 Blade vs Mallet Putter – Which Is Best for Your Game?

-New golfers almost always would take a putter similar to a miniature golf game putter and throw it in their bag.
+New golfers would almost always take a putter similar to a miniature game putter and throw it in their bag.
 In the last few years, there has been a significant shift to the mallet design for newer players, as that tends to be where they get the forgiveness they need.

 Which Putter is Better for My Game?

 This is a discussion that could go on for days.
 Even the most traditional and pure golfers have hit a few mallet putters in their day that made them think about making the switch.